George S. Boutwell: Massachusetts governor

-Throughout the 1840s, the issue of the abolition of slavery grew to become a significant force in Massachusetts politics.
+Throughout the 1840s, advocates of the abolition of slavery grew to become a significant force in Massachusetts politics.
 Outrage over the extension of slavery into territories acquired in the Mexican–American War increased the popularity of the Free Soil Party, but they and the Democrats were unable to unite to unseat the Whigs who dominated state politics until 1850.
 In 1849, Boutwell won the Democratic nomination for governor.
 Because no candidate won a majority, the Whig-controlled legislature decided the election, choosing the incumbent Briggs.
 The campaign brought Boutwell into close contact with Charles Sumner and Henry Wilson, leaders of the state Free Soil Party.
 The parties flirted with the idea of a coalition, with the Democrats adopting an antislavery platform.

 In 1850, passage of the Compromise of 1850, in particular the Fugitive Slave Act, sparked further outrage, and the Democrats and Free Soilers were able to agree to a coalition.
 On the Democratic side, Boutwell and Nathaniel Prentice Banks agreed with Free Soilers Sumner and Wilson on a division of offices should the coalition win.
 The key to their success was control of the state legislature, which would decide the election if no gubernatorial candidate won a majority of the popular vote.

 Both parties worked to bring out the vote in rural areas sympathetic to their cause.
 Although Governor Briggs won a plurality of the popular vote (57,000 out of 120,000 votes cast), he did not win a majority, and the legislature was controlled by the coalition.
 Pursuant to the terms of the deal, Boutwell was elected governor, Banks was made Speaker of the House, and Wilson was elected Senate President.
 Sumner's election to the U.S. Senate, also part of the bargain, was contested by conservative Democrats, but the coalition eventually prevailed in electing him.
 Boutwell was criticized by Free Soilers for taking a hands-off approach to the contentious election of Sumner, neither supporting nor opposing him during the balloting in the state senate.
 Sumner later accused Boutwell of preventing a more permanent fusion of the two parties.